Tour du Mont Blanc Full Guided Trek

 On paper this looks like one of the longest & toughest days on the trek but don’t worry its very doable.
 There is a fair amount of height gain but it is integrated with sections of gentle terrain, which make the day more manageable.
 The key is to start early & allow plenty of time.

-If staying at the Refuge Nova we take the bus to Ville des Glaciers and continue on the trail to the Refuge Mottets.
-The Refuge Mottets is situated in a great position below the Col du Seigne 2516m, although we climb steeply at times we soon find ourselves over the col & across French/Italian border into Italy.
-We then make a descent into the stunning Val Veny with easy walking through the hanging valleys to Lac Combal.
-From here we descend La Visaille and take the shuttle bus to Courmayeur.
+From Les Chapieux we take the bus to Ville des Glaciers and continue on the trail past the Refuge des Mottets, then onwards to the Col de la Seigne (2516m).
+The climb is steep in places, but before long we reach the col and cross from France into Italy.
+From here, we descend into the stunning Val Veny, following easy paths through the hanging valleys to Lac Combal.
+We then continue down to La Visaille and take the shuttle bus into Courmayeur.

 Daily stats: